The post may contain affiliate links to products I used in making this recipe.

 Frequently Asked Questions

 YES!
 Tabule is very healhty!
 The ingredients are all-natural, plant-based, whole food, and vegan recipe.

 The traditional way to eat tabbouleh is to scoop it up with romaine lettuce.
-In the US tabouli is commonly served with the pita bread or with a fork.
+In the US, tabouli is often served with pita bread or a fork.

 Traditionally tabbouleh is made of burglar wheat.
 However, in the west, burglar wheat is sometimes replaced with couscous.